Frequently asked questions

 Is there a cloakroom or somewhere to store luggage?

 We regret that there will be no cloakroom facilities at performances while COVID-19 safety measures are in place.
 We politely request that patrons do not bring large bags to the theatre.

 Is there a dress code?

 There is no dress code at the theatre.
 For all performances, attire should be comfortable and appropriate for the occasion.

-However, you will be expected to wear your face mask / covering throughout your time at the theatre while COVID-19 safety measures are in place, except while eating or drinking.
+However, you will be expected to wear your face mask / covering when moving about the theatre while COVID-19 safety measures are in place, unless you are exempt.

 Please be advised the auditorium does not have air conditioning due to its age and listed status; however it does have an air cooling system.